yaroslavyadrov/MVPTemplates/README.md

 If templates disappear after Android Studio update, just add them again in the same way.

 Note that you use it at your own risk.
-I give 0 F's if something goes wrong.